josdejong/mathjs/docs/expressions/syntax.md

 <h1 id="expression-syntax">Expression syntax <a href="#expression-syntax" title="Permalink">#</a></h1>

-This page describes the syntax of expression parser of math.js.
+This page describes the syntax of the expression parser of math.js.
 It describes how to work with the available data types, functions, operators, variables, and more.